 # DIY Spooky Eyeball Wreath

-You’ll need two flat wood wreath forms of different sizes and glued eyeballs to each one.
-Drape the wreath in a ribbon printed with spiders, bats, or bugs.
+You’ll need two flat wood wreath forms of different sizes.
+Now glue up eyeballs to each one.
+Decorate the wreath in a ribbon printed with spiders, bats, or bugs.

 # Halloween Monster Eye Wreath